Murders of Chaney, Goodman, and Schwerner: Investigation and public attention

 In the summer of 1964, according to Linda Schiro and other sources, FBI field agents in Mississippi recruited the mafia captain Gregory Scarpa to help them find the missing civil rights workers.
 The FBI was convinced the three men had been murdered, but could not find their bodies.
 The agents thought that Scarpa, using illegal interrogation techniques not available to agents, might succeed at gaining this information from suspects.
 Once Scarpa arrived in Mississippi, local agents allegedly provided him with a gun and money to pay for information.
 Scarpa and an agent allegedly pistol-whipped and kidnapped Lawrence Byrd, a TV salesman and secret Klansman, from his store in Laurel and took him to Camp Shelby, a local Army base.
 At Shelby, Scarpa severely beat Byrd and stuck a gun barrel down his throat.
 Byrd finally revealed to Scarpa the location of the three men's bodies.
 The FBI has never officially confirmed the Scarpa story.
 Though not necessarily contradicting the claim of Scarpa's involvement in the matter, investigative journalist Jerry Mitchell and Illinois high school teacher Barry Bradford claimed that Mississippi highway patrolman Maynard King provided the grave locations to FBI agent Joseph Sullivan after obtaining the information from an anonymous third party.
 In January 1966, Scarpa allegedly helped the FBI a second time in Mississippi on the murder case of Vernon Dahmer, killed in a fire set by the Klan.
 After this second trip, Scarpa and the FBI had a sharp disagreement about his reward for these services.
 The FBI then dropped Scarpa as a confidential informant.

+In a famous eulogy for Chaney, CORE leader Dave Dennis voiced his rage, anguish, and turmoil:

 I blame the people in Washington DC and on down in the state of Mississippi just as much as I blame those who pulled the trigger. ...
 I'm tired of that!
 Another thing that makes me even tireder though, that is the fact that we as people here in the state and the country are allowing it to continue to happen. ...
 Your work is just beginning.
 If you go back home and sit down and take what these white men in Mississippi are doing to us. ... if you take it and don't do something about it. ... then God damn your souls!